eddie-cui/ArteEval/README.md

 3. Visualization rendered color results, normal map  (GT and rendered)
 4. Visualization of mesh (if the format can be inserted in slides)

-## Conclusion
-Please communicate in a timely manner

 ## Related projects
 We collect code from following projects.
 We thanks for the contributions from the open-source community!

 [SyncDreamer](https://github.com/liuyuan-pal/SyncDreamer/tree/main)

 [DTUeval-python](https://github.com/jzhangbs/DTUeval-python)